-There are different types of bacteria (good & bad), but in this article, we will explore scary diseases caused by harmful bacteria.
+There are different types of bacteria (good & bad), but in this article, we will explore a list of scary diseases caused by harmful bacteria.

 History of Bacterial Diseases: There were many pieces of evidence in books and sculptures of these bacterial diseases from ancient Egyptian and ancient Chinese times (3000 BCE) for hundreds of years.
 Though we live in the modern world with innovation in medicine and biotechnology, the leading cause of death worldwide remains to be bacterial infections.
 Learn more about the history here.

-The diseases listed below are considered to be the most life-threatening bacterial infections that even some of the most potent present-day antibiotics can’t kill.
+The diseases listed below are considered to be the most life-threatening list of bacterial infections that even some of the most potent present-day antibiotics can’t kill.